sthavishtha/Low-Temperature-Simplified-Psychrometric-Chart/Readme.md

 # Low-Temperature-Simplified-Psychrometric-Chart

+- Mini Project offered in the course **Design and Analysis of Air Conditioning systems** (2017) during my bachelor studies.

 The current study attempts to construct a low temperature psychrometric chart whose dry bulb temperature varies from -60 °C to 0 °C at constant atmospheric pressure.
 This purpose has been accomplished through the numerical code developed in MATLAB, with the thermodynamic
 ASHRAE data imported from a file.